Mathematical Analysis of Amoebas

 Figure 3: a) Organism structure before pathfinding: The image highlights the initial state of the P. polycephalum’s plasmodium inside the maze before the introduction of the food sources.
 The blue lines represent the shortest routes between the two sets of agar blocks, labelled as α1 (41 ± 1mm), α2 (33 ± 1mm), β1 (44 ± 1mm) and β2 (45 ± 1mm). b) Organism structure during the exploration stage: Following the placement of the agar blocks (AG), the terminal point of the plasmodium recedes, and pseudopodia extend to explore all potential connections within the environment. c) Organism structure four hours after agar block addition: After the exploration period, the plasmodium has identified and strengthened the shortest path. d) Overview of the path selection frequency: A table compiling the frequencies of each pathway selection.
 “None” signifies instances where no tubes were extended (Nakagaki et al., 2000).

 The results from Nakagaki’s experiment demonstrate how the plasmodium can dynamically adapt its shape within the maze, to create a singular, substantial tube that efficiently covers the shortest distance between two food sources (Beekman & Latty, 2015).
 Nevertheless, a fundamental question remains unanswered: How does this seemingly simple organism execute such a complex task in the absence of a nervous system?
 It is not so trivial to explain complex behaviors, such as maze solving, in P. polycephalum.
-However, Alim and colleagues propose an attractive, yet simple hypothesis, which is based on a feedback loop between a signaling molecule and a propagating contraction front (Alim et al., 2017).
+However, Alim and colleagues propose an attractive, yet simple hypothesis, which is based on a feedback loop between a molecule and a propagating contraction front (Alim et al., 2017).

 The researchers conducted an experiment to observe how P. polycephalum network formation responds to a nutrient stimulus (nutritive liquid).
 When P. polycephalum forages for food, it constructs a network of tubes with a gel-like outer layer that houses an actin-myosin cytoskeleton which induces periodic contractions.
 In response to attractants or repellants, the organism produces corresponding changes in contraction amplitude and frequency.
 In the case of an attractant, the slime mold responds by increasing both the amplitude and the frequency of contractions throughout the organism, whereas in the presence of a repellent, it responds by decreasing the amplitude and frequency of the contractions (Alim et al., 2017).